chimera-linux/cports/README.md

 **NOTE:** You will still need to prepare as usual!
 That means generating a signing key and setting up the configuration file for it.
-Once the process successfully finishes, you wil have a `masterdir` ready and you will no longer need to use the script.
+Once the process successfully finishes, you wil have a build root ready and you will no longer need to use the script.
 Instead, you will simply build packages as normal, as the host environment becomes irrelevant.

-**NOTE:** You should avoid using absolute paths to `hostdir` and `masterdir` when using `bootstrap.sh` since the whole process is contained in an alternative root and these absolute paths will not be what you want them to be.
+**NOTE:** You should avoid using absolute paths to `hostdir` and the build root when using `bootstrap.sh` since the whole process is contained in an alternative root and these absolute paths will not be what you want them to be.

 If the process fails during stage 0, you will probably want to fix the problem and resume it.
 To prevent the script from starting from scratch, just set the environment